statamic/v2-docs/content/collections/fieldtypes/bard.md

 ## Data Structure {#data-structure}

 Bard stores your data as an array, exactly like [Replicator][replicator].
 Sensing a theme?
-The main/default text content will be scoped into `type: text` as HTML content.
+The default text content will be scoped into `type: text` as HTML content.

 ```.language-yaml
 bard_field: